-- To get engines roaring, the NASCAR Hall of Fame displays interactive exhibits to both entertain and educate fans for hours.
+To get engines roaring, the NASCAR Hall of Fame displays interactive exhibits to both entertain and educate fans for hours.
 The four floors offer thousands of historical artifacts and 31 featured cars that depict the history of racing.
-The Hall is an ideal getaway for a North Carolina family reunion, featuring the Kobalt Kid Zone with games like the Pit Crew Challenge, a racing simulator and calling a race as an announcer.
+The Hall is an ideal family reunion location in North Carolina, featuring the Kobalt Kid Zone with games like the Pit Crew Challenge, a racing simulator and calling a race as an announcer.

 Thrilling Sports Locations

 Bank of America Stadium is host to the Carolina Panthers football team and can pre-arrange stadium tours for up to 100 people.

 The NBA Bobcats, owned by former NBA player Michael Jordan, play at Time Warner Cable Arena, as do minor league hockey’s Charlotte Checkers.